 Cash, money orders, bank checks, certified checks and personal checks are accepted at the Bursar's Office service window.
-Money orders, bank checks, certified checks, and personal checks must be made payable to York College and have a current date.
-Third party and postdated checks will not be accepted.
+Checks and money orders must be made payable to York College and have a current date.
+Third party, postdated checks, credit and debit cards will not be accepted.
 Personal checks are not accepted for prior semesters.
-A student who issues a check or eCheck payment that is either returned by the bank or not processed by the processing company will be liable for tuition and fees, in addition to a reprocessing fee.
+A student who issues a check or eCheck payment that is either returned by the bank or not processed by the processing company will be liable for tuition and fees, in addition to a \$15.00 reprocessing fee.
 Also, checks will not be accepted for future payments and a negative service indicator will be placed on the student's account.
 A stop payment on a student's check does not cancel registration.
-The student must withdraw officially.
+The student must officially withdraw.